apache/flink/flink-table/flink-sql-client/src/test/resources/sql/_HOW_TO_USE.md

 ### Multiple Tags

-In some cases, the terminal get different kinds of the message from the executor.
+In some cases, the terminal gets different kinds of the message from the executor.
 Please use the highest order of fatality to identify the output.

 Example: